Skip to content

 I’d like to share a sample 18 month old sleep schedule.
 Please know that this is one example of how a day could play out using age-appropriate wake windows.
 Your little one’s day will depend on when they wake, how long they nap, and when they eat.

-18 Month Old Sample Schedule
+18 Month Old Sample Sleep and Feeding Schedule

 Text version of 18 Month Old One Nap Schedule table